 Please know that as our patient you are ALWAYS welcome to reach out to us with questions or concerns.
 However, don’t be surprised if after your egg retrieval you don’t feel totally back to normal until your first period, which generally occurs 10 days after retrieval.

 These are all signs that your ovaries are swelling and putting pressure on your diaphragm.
-After speaking with a nurse, we will generally bring you in to perform an ultrasound and bloodwork and discuss next steps.
+After speaking with a nurse, we will generally bring you in to perform an ultrasound and blood work and figure out a treatment plan so you can get back to feeling like yourself!

 If we suspect you are at risk, we will use special medications and change your protocol to greatly reduce your risk.
 We will also advise that you freeze your embryos and wait for your ovaries to recover before you attempt an embryo transfer.